Mohosin999/MockAI-Interview-Platform-FullStack-Next.js/README.md

 #### `Secure Authentication`

 - Fully protected authentication using **Firebase Authentication**.
-- Only authenticated users can access AI interviews, feedback, and history.
+- Only authenticated users can access the app.
 - User sessions and data are securely stored in Firebase Firestore.

 #### `AI-Guided Navigation`